dewittpe/pedbp/cran-comments.md

 > with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for
 > auto-linking.
 > (If you want to add a title as well please put it in quotes: "Title")

+_Response:_

+The Description field has been extened to report data sources and methods.

+_Comment:_

 _Comment:_
 > Please add \value to .Rd files regarding exported methods and explain